Back of the Lake, Lake Louise

 Walk 15 minutes past the last sport climbing cliff at Lake Louise(Back of the Lake).

-Pass a scree fan seen across the river and when some dark boudlers come close to the trail where a large tree root is crossing the trail, walk into the unfun jumble and scramble the best way you can determine to the nice ones on the flats near the river.
+Pass a scree fan seen across the river and when some dark boulders come close to the trail where a large tree root is crossing the trail, walk into the unfun jumble and scramble the best way you can figure is easiest to get to the main bouldering area near the river flats.
 It may be better to gain the river’s edge sooner and parallel it where a at rock on the trail overlooks this same scree fan across the river.
 The third option is to bushwack down the far southern edge of the boulderfield where the pine trees begin again.

 An old trail may have passed through this jumble many moons ago due to signs of rusted nails in timber and the odd rusted drum.
 Bring a pad or two however many established problems have good landings.
 Spotters are mandatory for the unclimbed orange block facing east.
 Great views of Mt.Lefroy and Victoria, unfortunately tourists can have great views of you as it is easy to see from the busy trail.
 Most descents are piece of cake.